puppetlabs/puppet-docs/source/puppet/3/reference/lang_classes.markdown

     include base::linux # Has no additional effect
 {% endhighlight %}

-The `include` function can accept a single class name or a comma-separated list of class names:
+The `include` function can accept a single class name, a comma-separated list of class names, or an array of class names:

-{% comment %}
+{% highlight ruby %}
-UNCOMMENT FOR 3.0: or an array of class names:
+    include base::linux, apache # including a list of classes

     $my_classes = ['base::linux', 'apache']
     include $my_classes # including an array of classes
-{% endcomment %}

-{% highlight ruby %}
-    include base::linux, apache # including a list of classes
 {% endhighlight %}

 The `include` function **cannot pass values to a class's parameters.** You may still use `include` with parameterized classes, but only if every parameter has a default value; parameters without defaults are mandatory, and will require you to use the resource-like syntax to declare the class.